hatellezp/rustoner/README.md

 ## Use

+### Install

+If you go to the releases there is a ```bin``` directory with a binary that you can directly use.

+If you want to compile from source then clone this repository or download the release with ```src``` in its name.
+You will need **rust** of course and **cargo** should itself deal with the dependencies.
+This README functions also as a tutorial and it's shipped with both types of releases.

 ### Notation

 While support is being added for other syntax, the more easy one is the native one.